 We were impressed with the unique solutions to common cryptographic problems that the team at Hedera has invented.
 Anyone willing to look outside the box always catches our attention, and we’re excited to see the progress that Hedera will make in the coming years.
 Adding HBAR to our Marketplace gives Metal Pay users easy access to this interesting cryptocurrency that approaches consensus algorithms from a different perspective.

 By listing HBAR on Metal Pay, Hedera gains another fiat on-ramp to their cryptocurrency.
-Now, people can sign-up for a Metal Pay account in less than 10 clicks, receive a free FDIC-insured Cash wallet attached to a cryptocurrency Marketplace, and start buying HBAR with US Dollars immediately.
-With over 35 other cryptocurrencies, Metal Pay allows users to buy, send, send, and receive cryptocurrency all from their phone.
+Now, people can sign-up for a Metal Pay account in less than 10 clicks, buy and sell over 40 cryptocurrencies directly from your FDIC-insured cash balance in our partner bank, and start buying HBAR with US Dollars immediately.
+Metal Pay allows users to buy, send, send, and receive cryptocurrency all from their phone.

 Still wondering what HBAR is or what it can do?
 Be on the lookout for more content about HBAR in the Discover section of the Metal Pay app, as well as on our primary social media accounts: Twitter | Instagram | Facebook.